-You might want your audience to go to your website or a webpage to look for certain information or you might simply want them to visit a URL from where they can follow your presentation on their mobile devices.
-There are a number of polling add-ins which provide this utility.
-In such a case instead of providing your audience with a lengthy URL to type, you can reveal your QR code which they can scan with their mobile devices to reach your shared URL or to receive data you might be willing to transmit (e.g. text, phone numbers, etc).
+You might want your audience to go to your website or a webpage to look for specific information, or you might want them to visit a URL where they can follow your presentation on their mobile devices.
+Several polling add-ins provide that provide this utility.
+In such a case, instead of providing your audience with a lengthy URL to type, you can reveal your QR code which they can scan with their mobile devices to reach your shared URL or to receive data you might be willing to transmit (e.g., text, phone numbers, etc.).

 Step 1: You can install this add-in by going to My Apps (or Store) from the Insert tab.

 Step 2: To find the add-in via Apps for Office go to Store and search for QR4Office.
 Once the app is revealed, click and install it.